Who I help:

 In ADHD coaching, you and your coach work together to:

-Clarify goals – Identify what you want to achieve in areas like work, school, relationships, or daily routines.
+Clarify goals – Identify what you want to achieve in areas like work, relationships, or daily routines.

 Increase self-awareness – Understand your ADHD strengths and challenges, so you can work with your brain instead of against it.